Matatika/matatika-docs/content/workspaces.md

 ---

-## View an invitation to a workspace
+## View all invitations to a workspace

 GET
 {:.label .label-GET}